What do you think about when you are lying awake at 2am, or 3am or 4am?

 If you feel like this, then you aren’t alone.
 I was like that too, so please keep reading.

-What you may not realise is that wakefulness, light sleeping and insomnia (not being able to get back to sleep), is linked to your changing reproductive hormones during menopause as well as a number of other factors, such as low Vitamin D, low iron, and even low calcium intake – yes, all of these factors affect your sleep patterns.
+What you may not realise is that wakefulness, light sleeping and insomnia (not being able to get back to sleep), isn’t just linked to your changing reproductive hormones during menopause, but to a number of factors as well.

 Scientists divide sleep into two major types: REM (rapid eye movement) sleep or dreaming sleep, and non-REM or quiet, healing sleep.
 Sleep specialists have called non-REM sleep “an idling brain in a movable body.”